swsch/FacePalm/README.md

   1. the keyword `segment`
   2. name of the segment: a text label
-  3. number of the starting point
+  3. name of the first point defining the segment
-  4. number of the end point
+  4. name of the second point defining the segment
   5. description of the line segment

 Line segments use their name as column header during export: The length of line `d1` shows up in column `d1`.
+The segment name is displayed below the midpoint of the line segment drawn on the image.

 ### Defining Lines